TomasHubelbauer/sqlite-javascript/README.md

 I am using the Chinook test database file which is a newer alternative to Northwind.

+For info about `#` error, see https://github.com/TomasHubelbauer/js-private-members

+- Add a UI for entering a DB file URL or choosing a local file and load the DB file per page od demand using the event if the server supports range requests otherwise load it whole or warn if it is inaccessible due to CORS
+- Add a `pages` getter which returns an array proxy which does `getPage` on indexer access
+- See if custom event would be better than monkey patching a bare `Event`
 - Continue with https://www.sqlite.org/fileformat.html#b_tree_pages leaf index and interior pages
   - https://jvns.ca/blog/2014/09/27/how-does-sqlite-work-part-1-pages/
   - https://jvns.ca/blog/2014/10/02/how-does-sqlite-work-part-2-btrees/